 A student needing a PCA must seek appropriate personal care independently.
 PCAs must be hired by the start of the semester to allow time for all procedures to be followed.
 Furthermore, the student is responsible to:

-- 1. Notify DSO about his/her need to have a PCA in the classroom. - 2.
-Hire an appropriate PCA that is qualified to perform the services and submit documentation as to the qualifications of the PCA to the DSO. - 3.
+- 1. Notify Accessibility Services about his/her need to have a PCA in the classroom. - 2.
+Hire an appropriate PCA that is qualified to perform the services and submit documentation as to the qualifications of the PCA to Accessibility Services. - 3.
 Ensure that the PCA is fulfilling the responsibilities for the student's care. - 4.
-Although the PCA must be approved by DSO staff, all coordination for the PCA must be made between the student and the PCA. - 5.
-Ensure that each PCA registers with the WCC Security Department once the PCA Agreement form is completed and submitted to the DSO. - 6.
-Ensure that all PCA ID cards are immediately returned to the WCC Security Department in the event a PCA's employment with the student is terminated. - 7.
-Direct the activities of the PCA while at WCC. - 8.
-Have a backup plan or alternative plan of action should the regular PCA not be available to work with the student on a particular day or in a particular class and notify the DSO.
+Coordinate with the PCA all services and scheduling. - 5.
+Ensure that each PCA registers with the SUNY WCC Security Department once the PCA Agreement form is completed and submitted to Accessibility Services. - 6.
+Ensure that all PCA ID cards are immediately returned to the SUNY WCC Security Department in the event a PCA's employment with the student is terminated. - 7.
+Direct the activities of the PCA while at SUNY WCC. - 8.
+Have a backup plan or alternative plan of action should the regular PCA not be available to work with the student on a particular day or in a particular class and notify Accessibility Services.

-Personal Care Attendant (PCA) Responsibilities:
+PERSONAL CARE ATTENDANT (PCA) RESPONSIBILITIES:

-1. Meet with a member(s) of the DSO staff to discuss the following:

-PCAs must be qualified for the position and provide documentation of qualifications to the DSO staff.
-Documentation required by the DSO may include but is not limited to:

-- a. legal photo ID - b. proof of employment by an agency providing personal care - c. copies of certificates and trainings to be a PCA - d. documentation from a medical provider stating that a PCA is qualified. - 2.
-Complete and sign the PCA Agreement each semester, submit it to the DSO and adhere to the requirements within. - 3.
-Obtain a WCC photo identification card and holder marked with "Personal Care Assistant" from the WCC Security Department, which must be always displayed when the PCA is on campus. - 4.
-Adhere to WCC's Student Code of Conduct as well as all other College policies, rules, regulations, and procedures. - 5.
+- 1. Meet with a member(s) of the Accessibility Services staff and demonstrate that they are qualified for the position.
+They must provide documentation of qualifications to the Accessibility Services staff.
+Documentation required by Accessibility Services may include but is not limited to: - a. legal photo ID - b. proof of employment by an agency providing personal care - c. copies of certificates and trainings to be a PCA - d. documentation from a medical provider stating that a PCA is qualified. - 2.
+Complete and sign the PCA Agreement each semester, submit the agreement to Accessibility Services and adhere to the requirements within. - 3.
+Obtain a SUNY WCC photo identification card and holder marked with "Personal Care Assistant" from the SUNY WCC Security Department, which must be always displayed when the PCA is on campus. - 4.
+Adhere to SUNY WCC's Student Code of Conduct as well as all other College policies, rules, regulations, and procedures. - 5.
 Conduct him/herself in a courteous and professional manner while on campus. - 6.
 Not discuss any confidential information about the student with faculty, staff, or students. - 7.
 Allow the student to take responsibility for his/her own academic progress and/or behavior. - 8.
 Refrain from contact with or asking questions of faculty, staff, or others on behalf of the student. - 9.
 Refrain from intervening in conversations between the student and faculty, staff or other students. - 10.
 Refrain from working on or completing any of the student's academic assignments.